Position

 How to become a Floor Tech?

-1. Gain necessary skills and knowledge.
+1. Obtain necessary education and training.

 How long does it take to become a Floor Tech?